patters-match/z88/readme.txt

     java -jar z88.jar

-There's an extra feature for Windows users which enables you to create an EXE program (a Java JAR file wrapper).
+Windows users may create an EXE program out of the z88.jar file (a Java JAR file wrapper).
 You need to install Launch4J (http://launch4j.sourceforge.net/), and edit your PATH environment variable to include the <launch4j install directory>.
 Once you have compiled the OZvm and produced a z88.jar file, change directory to